jazracherif/audacity_sdcnd/LaneDetectionP1/writeup_template.md

 ![alt text][whiteCarLaneSwitch]

-### 2. Potential shortcomings with current pipeline
+### 2. Potential Shortcomings with Current Pipeline

 One potential shortcoming would be what would happen when ...